alf45tar/PedalinoMini/README.md

 - If it doesn't receive any SSID and password during the next 15 seconds it switch to AP mode
 - In AP mode PedalinoMini™ create a WiFi network called 'Pedalino-XXXXXXXX' waiting connection from clients.
 The required password is XXXXXXXX (uppercase).
 XXXXXXXX is a variable string.
 - Reboot Pedalino to restart the procedure.

+## How to reset PedalinoMini™ to factory default

+### TTGO T-Eight ESP32 procedure

+- Press and hold navigation CENTER button
+- Press and release POWER button
+- Release CENTER button when PedalinoMini™ reboot (after about 10 seconds)